redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 You can run a local redstone-node in docker.

 1. Prepare your Dockerfile based on [./Dockerfile](../Dockerfile).
-   Name it `Dockerfile.my-redstone-node` and place in the project root folder.
+   Name it `Dockerfile.my-redstone-node` and place it in the project root folder.

 2. Build a docker container with redstone-node